Geelong Gallery Fundraising

 Donations over $2.00 made to Geelong Art Gallery Inc. are eligible for a tax deduction.
 Geelong Art Gallery Inc. is endorsed as a Deductible Gift Recipient (DGR) from 01 July 2000 and registered with the Australian Charities and Not-for-profits Commission (ACNC) from 3 December 2012.

-Thank you to our campaign supporters for their generous donations, we warmly appreciate each and every contribution.
+Thank you to our campaign supporters for their generous donations, we warmly appreciate each and every contribution from our donors.
 We also thank a major private philanthropic donor, the Ruth Fagg Foundation Trust and the Colin Holden Charitable Trust for their philanthropic support.

 In May 2021, Geelong Gallery embarked on a similar mission, launching Phase 2 of Turn the lights back on.
 We set out to facilitate the upgrade of lighting in the Hitchcock and McPhillimy Galleries.